jschaf/olpc_capstone/system_req_spec/source/system_req_spec.markdown

 Availability
 ^^^^^^^^^^^^

-* All code is open
+* All code is open source.
+* The OLPC project and all software it uses is open source.

 ..
 Requirements for availability of the system or the information it handles.